Where would you like to Serve

 Join our team of volunteers who assist us with artwork and graphics for our different prayer initiatives.

 Join the team of volunteers who meet weekly to sew and/or pack baby bags (as well as visit the hospitals/clinics).
-We meet on either a Monday, Tuesday, Wednesday or Thursday morning.
+We meet every morning of the week.
+Choose a morning that suits you.

 Donate suitable products that can be distributed in the baby bags.